telerik/xaml-docs/controls/radchartview/features/labels/custom-smart-labels-strategy.md

 	</telerik:RadCartesianChart>
 {{endregion}}

-To populate the chart we need to set the DataContext of the MainWindow.
+To populate the chart we need to set the DataContext of the user control that hosts it.

 #### __[XAML] Example 3: Defining RadCartesianChart in XAML__
 {{region radchartview-labels-custom-smart-labels-strategy_3}}